capy-language/capy/README.md

 There are two requirements which determine if a variable is *const*.

 1. It must be immutable (it must use `::` and not `:=`)
-2. It must either contain a literal value, a reference to another const variable, or a `comptime` block.
+2. It must contain a literal value, a reference to another const variable, or a `comptime` block.

 Beyond just being used for types, Const variables can also be used for enum discriminants (explained later) and array sizes.

 #### Distinct types

-New types can be created with the `distinct` keyword, which creates a new type that has the same underlying semantics of its sub type
+Types can be created with the `distinct` keyword, which creates a new type that has the same underlying semantics of its sub type

 ```cpp
 Seconds :: distinct i32;